Haha89/sudoku-solver/README.md

 # sudoku-solver
 Sudoku image solver program using Open CV, Pytorch and Numpy

-This programs tries to solve a Sudoku puzzle given as input.

 ### How it works:
 1) The picture given as input is resized, converted to grayscale and filtered using Opencv.
-2) The main grid is found using contour detection
+2) Main grid found using contour detection
-3) The sudoku grid is transformed through perspective transformation
+3) Sudoku grid is transformed via perspective transformation
 4) Each cell of the sudoku is extracted
 5) OCR is done to get the digit of each cell
 6) The reconstructed Sudoku is solved using backtracking